ORNSTIL/MockMaster/docs/APISpec.md

 }
 ~~~

-### Get Active Draft Rooms - /drafts/ (GET) - Returns list of all public drafts that have been created but have not been started.
+### Get Draft Rooms - /drafts/ (GET) - Returns list of all public drafts that have been created but have not been started.

 Response:
 ~~~